Bill Cunningham (talk show host): Personal life

 Born in Covington, Kentucky, Cunningham grew up in Deer Park, Ohio, and graduated from Deer Park High School in 1966.
 Cunningham was one of four children and has described his father as an abusive alcoholic who left the family when Cunningham was 11 and his other siblings were 13, nine and four (he has an older brother and a younger brother and sister).
 Before his mother's death in 2010, he frequently called her on the air during his radio show; he referred to her as "Ma."

 At Deer Park High, Cunningham played on the basketball team and was the top scorer among all Cincinnati area high school basketball players his senior year.
 The Cincinnati Enquirer named him one of the top 100 Cincinnati-area high school basketball players in history.

 Cunningham later earned degrees from Xavier University, where he played for four years on the baseball team, serving as captain, and the University of Toledo College of Law.
 He is married to his high school sweetheart, Judge Penelope R. Cunningham of the Ohio District Courts of Appeals.
 They have one son and two grandchildren.

-On March 12, 2019, Cunningham announced on radio he would need to have Aortic Valve Replacement in the coming weeks.
+On March 12, 2019, Cunningham announced on the radio he would need to have an aortic valve replacement in the coming weeks.